top of page

 Common Mistakes With Marriage Affidavit Letters

-One common problem is choosing writers who do not know the couple well enough.
-Letters from people with only limited knowledge of the relationship usually add little value.
+One common issue is choosing writers who do not actually know the couple well.
+A short letter from someone with limited knowledge rarely adds much value.

-Another mistake is using vague or generic language.
-Statements that simply say the couple is “in love” or “deserves approval” rarely provide meaningful evidence.
+Another problem is overly generic language.
+Statements that simply say the couple is “happy” or “in love” do not provide meaningful information.

-Inconsistencies can also cause problems.
-If an affidavit contradicts the timeline, living arrangements, or other documents in the application, USCIS may question the reliability of the statement.
+Inconsistencies can also create problems.
+If a letter contradicts the timeline or facts described elsewhere in the application, USCIS may question its reliability.

-Some couples also rely too heavily on affidavits when stronger evidence exists.
-When records such as leases, financial documents, or insurance policies are available, those documents typically carry more weight.
+Some couples also rely too heavily on affidavits when stronger documents are available.
+Records showing shared finances, housing, or insurance coverage typically carry more weight than personal statements.

-Finally, incomplete affidavits can reduce their usefulness.
-Missing identifying information, unclear explanations, or unsigned statements may cause USCIS to give the letter little weight.
+Finally, incomplete affidavits can weaken a filing.
+Missing identifying details, unclear explanations, or unsigned statements may cause the letter to be given little weight.

 Where Affidavit Letters Fit in a Marriage Green Card Application